awllms/pixelshooter/README.md

 destroyed.
 Also, we will be using Physics-based simulations throughout the game to model projectile and player speeds.

 ## Interactivity
 Each player will have their own set of controls.
-Player 1 will use the "w", "a", "s", and "d" keys to move their character and "t" to shoot.
+Player 1 will use the "w", "a", "s", and "d" keys to move their character and "r" to shoot.
 Player 2 will use the up, left, down, and right arrows to control their character's movements and "shift" to shoot.
 Each player will start with a fixed set of lives at the start of each game.
 If a player loses all of their lives, the game will end.